Andres-Andersson/COIL-PROJECT/README.md

 # Game design decisions and resource management

-Modular arquitecture: the game manager, data manager and the NCRUSES rendering modules work independently each one of them worrying about their own responsibilities.
+Modular architecture: the game manager, data manager and the NCURSES rendering modules work independently each one of them worrying about their own responsibilities.

 Memory management: all the dynamic memory is freed before exiting the game (avoiding memory leeks).